 Every fall, I make enough to store in the freezer that will last us through the winter and into spring.
-Because there is no sugar in my homemade applesauce, it is frequently a side dish for many of our dinners throughout the cold months.
+There is no sugar in my homemade applesauce, so it is frequently a side dish for many of our dinners throughout the cold months.

-I have to admit my way of making applesauce is made easier because of this handy gadget: Roma Food Strainer and Sauce Maker for Fresh Fruits and Vegetables.
+To make it easier, I do use this handy gadget: Roma Food Strainer and Sauce Maker for Fresh Fruits and Vegetables.
 Mine is a hand-me-down from my mom and it makes the job easy and fast.
 If purchasing new isn’t an option, I have seen them at yard sales or check thrift stores.

 How to Make Homemade Sugar-Free Applesauce